 Welcome to the Sticky Blood and Quite a Difference campaign hub.
 Download and share any of this content across your networks and channels.

-On Sunday October 17 2021, Quit launched Sticky Blood supported by Quite a Difference.
+On Sunday October 17 2021, Quit launched its Sticky Blood campaign, supported by Quite a Difference.

 Sticky Blood raises awareness of the immediate and deadly effects of cigarette smoke on the cardiovascular system.

 Quite a Difference highlights how Quitline (13 7848) can help people who are considering quitting or actively trying to stop smoking.